 2. Determine Applicable Regulations

-3. Catalogue Your Salesforce Data
+3. Catalogue Your Data

-4. Review Salesforce Data Catalogue and Make Decisions
+4. Make Decisions

 - In what scenario might you need to access the archived data?

 - Who might need access to the data once it's archived?

 - Is lead, prospect, or customer data covered under legal, regulatory, or other obligations?

 - Do you need to keep the data?